brbrar/ManualLibrary/README.md

 - Can add favourites.

 ## To-do
-- Web search for PDFs online.
+Web search for PDFs online:
--- Allow saving of PDFs in web search.
+- Allow saving of PDFs in web search.
-- Change to syncfusion_flutter_pdviewer instead of pdf_view